 Where to Find Them

-The red racer can be found in deserts, grasslands, shrublands, and rocky, sandy hills throughout the southwestern United States and northwestern Mexico.
+The red racer snake can be found in deserts, grasslands, shrublands, and rocky, sandy hills throughout the southwestern United States and northwestern Mexico.
 They prefer areas where the vegetation isn’t too dense and their speed provides a natural advantage.
-Red racers take refuge in burrows, rocks, vegetation, trees, and other objects.
+The Red racer snake take refuge in burrows, rocks, vegetation, trees, and other objects.
 Below is a list of the American and Mexican states where they can be found.
-They do not exist as far to the east as New Mexico and Colorado.

-The scientific name of the red racer is Masticophis flagellum piceus.
+The scientific name of the red racer snake is Masticophis flagellum piceus.
 Masticophis means tail whip in Greek.
 Flagellum also means whip or scourge in Latin.
 Piceus means pitch black in Latin as well.
 The red racer is one of six subspecies of the coachwhip snake along with the eastern coachwhip, western coachwhip, Sonoran coachwhip, and others.

 Population & Conservation Status

-The red racer whipsnake has not been evaluated by the IUCN Red List for its conservation status, but the coachwhip species, in general, is classified as least concern.
+The red racer snake whipsnake has not been evaluated by the IUCN Red List for its conservation status, but the coachwhip species, in general, is classified as least concern.
 Numbers appear to be very high and stable.
 This subspecies faces no particular threats in the wild, but they do sometimes fall victim to road accidents.